harryxp/Agrippa/DEV.md

 3. Haskell's `undefined` can be mimiced by `unsafeCoerce unit`.

         import Unsafe.Coerce (unsafeCoerce)

 See [Differences from Haskell](https://github.com/purescript/documentation/blob/master/language/Differences-from-Haskell.md).

 ## Server

-1. Dependencies are in agrippa-server.cabal.
+1. Dependencies are in `agrippa-server.cabal`.

 2. Some useful commands during development (to see more try `stack`):